 Whether you have a formal leadership title or not, running a project means you have to be able to motivate, encourage, and support all of your different team members.

 That’s not always easy (in fact, it rarely is).
 That’s where this post comes in.
 Wondering how to manage a team of employees?
-We’re breaking down some must-know tips to help you figure out how to improve leadership skills as a project manager so you can show your team that you’re a reliable leader who wants to help them (and the project!) succeed.
+We’re breaking down some must-know tips to help you figure out how to improve your leadership skills in project management so you can show your team that you’re a reliable leader who wants to help them (and the project!) succeed.